ibm-cloudintegration/TechCon2020/api-led-integration/API-Led-CP4I.md

 ABC is looking to automate the processing of invoices from their respective partners using a standard mechanism that is REST based, and plugs in neatly into their architecture.
 This interface is exposed via a PUT Method that will receive in an invoice in JSON format coming in externally, whether it be from mobile, web or otherwise.
 Once the invoice is received it will be put to queue (via MQ) for processing on the back end.
 For this lab, the API covers the put to queue only.

 This flow was created also by the Integration Team using the `App Connect Toolkit`.
 Version 11 is used in the Cloud Pak for Integration and has been provided as a bar file.
-You will deploy this bar file like Provider Lookup, but the parameters you use will be different
+You will deploy this bar file like Provider Lookup, but the parameters you use will be different.
+The barfile used here is called `invoice-dte.bar` (note the case sensitivity).

+### Using Skytap

+For this lab, you might be using the Skytap interface to access your Cloud Pak for Integration environment.
+Skytap provides the means to host and provide remote access to environments running on the IBM Cloud.
+It provides a web browser based interface to access the various nodes on the instance.
+While this is convenient, it also presents challenges in doing simple things like copy and paste.
+The simplest way to handle this would be to open this lab document up on the Developer machine *inside* of the Skytap interface.
+There are ways to copy and paste from a host machine (e.g. the machine where you are accessing Skytap via the browser) and the remote Skytap machine.
+Your instructor can demonstrate this as needed.

 ## Implementation of the APIs on the Cloud Pak for Integration

+### Get acclimated with your demo environment

 1. Your instructor will provide the information how to access your lab environments.
 2. Once you have access to your environment, gog into your provided demo environment by selecting the "Developer" Machine from the list of machines